auranic/ClinTrajan/README.md

 ## Installation

-For the moment the only way to use the package is to copy the .py files from the 'code' folder and make them available.
+For the moment the only way to use the package is to copy the .py files from the 'code' folder and make them available in the Python path.

 ## Case studies